-In this special topics course, a group of students from Temple University’s Department of Journalism in the School of Media and Communication are spending a full semester on in-depth, long-form reporting on addiction solutions.
-Click here to check out the syllabus.
+In this special topics course, a group of students from Temple University’s Department of Journalism in the Klein College of Media and Communication spends a full semester reporting on addiction solutions.
+Click here to see the syllabus for the Spring 2017 semester.

 Executive Editor: Michaela Winberg